Blues Interaction – Live in Japan 1986

-Blues Interaction – Live in Japan 1986 is a album by blues singer and guitarist Otis Rush, recorded live in Tokyo in December 1986.
+Blues Interaction – Live in Japan 1986 is an album by blues singer and guitarist Otis Rush, recorded live in Tokyo in December 1986.
 Recorded with Break Down, a local Japanese band, it features tunes originally popularized by Rush and other blues and R&B artists.

 Critical reception

 In a review for AllMusic, Rev. Keith A. Gordon gave the album 2 1/2 out of five stars and considered Rush's compositions "Tops", "All Your Love" and "Double Trouble" as the album's highlights.
 However, he concluded, "The inconsistency of Rush's performance and the mediocre skills of the backing band make Live in Japan 1986 a mixed bag appealing mostly to blues completists and Rush fanatics."

 Track listing

 All tracks are written by Otis Rush, except where noted.